 The analysis of insurance claims by The Guardian that cited surgeons and general practitioners as the top two most likely to file an at-fault claim for a car accident was a British study, but the evidence says Americans also experience higher rates of car accidents based on certain professions.
 The Department of Motor Vehicles ranks doctors, lawyers, real estate brokers, business owners, architects, and salespeople as the six highest occupations involved in the cause of car accidents.

 What is the correlation between the profession and the likeliness of being in a car accident?
 There could be several factors responsible for such unusually high statistics.

 - One car insurance expert at Moneysupermarket says it’s probably due to stress and tiredness that causes the health care profession to dominate the top 10 at-fault claims.

 - Another spokesperson said, “Lots of cell phone use, a common factor among doctors, may also contribute.
 There’s plenty of evidence that shows that cell phone use is a big contributor to accidents.”

-- Many in the health profession work during the evenings and odd hours, especially those working in the emergency room or called in for emergency operations.
+- Many in health professionals work during the evenings and odd hours, especially those working in the emergency room or called in for emergency operations.
 Doctors often need to rush to the hospital during life and death situations.

-If you have been involved in a car accident in south Florida, contact us immediately.
-We will answer all of your questions, explain your rights and help you to achieve justice.
+If you have been involved in a car accident in South Florida, contact the Florida car accident lawyer immediately.
+We will answer all of your questions, explain your rights, and help you to achieve justice.
 Justice is not automatic; we will fight for you.